Special Needs Shelter Information

 A disaster can strike at any time - sometimes without warning.
 It is important for every Floridian, especially citizens with physical challenges and other special needs, to plan ahead for an emergency situation and know what to do in the event of an emergency.

-This Web site offers resources and information specifically tailored for people with disabilities/special needs and their families to help prepare for emergencies, protect themselves, and be survivors.
+This page offers resources and information specifically tailored for people with disabilities/special needs and their families to help prepare for emergencies, protect themselves, and be survivors.
 The links below provide additional information on preparedness planning, evacuation, and shelters.

 Don't put off until tomorrow what you can plan for today!